maleterian/py_spark_test_tasks/README.md

 ## Project tasks
 ### 1. Pyspark Task : Spark API + Spark SQL + pytest (easy difficulty)
 Summary : Use spark sql and dataframes API for data processing.
-Implement all tasks described in Task_Description.txt
+Implement all tasks described in data_transformation_task_description.txt
    1. Write sql code in all src/main/resources/sql/task*/
    2. Write pyspark code for all dataframes in pyspark_task.py
    3. Check how we can invoke subsets of tests for